 –What is the right way to drink tequila?

 As you wish… is what I would say but…If you are a newcomer to tequila and heard that there is a tequila specialty store, I often suggest that you try to compare tequilas first.
-It is best to drink it straight, without splitting it with anything else.
+It is best to drink it straight, without mixing it with anything else.
 If you do, please do not drink it all at once, but savor it slowly in a suitable glass.

 -Does Elote also offer cocktails with tequila?

 I also recommend a cocktail called “Paloma,” which is not very well known.
 Paloma means dove in Spanish.
 In Mexico, there is a carbonated drink called Squat that is flavored with grapefruit and lime.
 This cocktail is made by mixing tequila with Squat and soda, squeezing a lime, and adding salt to the rim of the glass.
 It is like the Japanese grapefruit sour.
-The name comes from the fact that it is so easy to drink that “if you drink it too fast, you will end up with staggered feet.
+The name comes from the fact that it is so easy to drink that “if you drink it too fast, you will end up with staggered feet”.

 Probably Don Julio.
 Made from only the finest agave, Don Julio is characterized by its mild pungency, smoothness, and gentle taste.
 It is a brand that has been supported for a long time, and its brand image is one of the most popular in the tequila world.
 We have three varieties with different aging periods.
 The new variety has a green and fresh taste, and the more it ages, the stronger the vanilla aroma becomes.

-−Why did you stock Masahiro Okinawa Gin
+−Why did you stock Masahiro Okinawa Craft Gin?

 I think it is best to drink it with soda or half soda and half tonic.
 It is recommended that you twist the peel of the citrus fruit to release the aroma components and add flavor.
 Since Masahiro Okinawan Gin uses Shikwasa, I think the best way to flavor it is with Shikwasa peels.